callahanchris/callahanchris.github.io/source/_posts/2014-09-23-my-favorite-sublime-text-keyboard-shortcuts.markdown

 categories:
 ---

 Like many software developers, [Sublime Text](http://www.sublimetext.com/) is my preferred text editor.
-I do almost all of my coding and blogging in Sublime, and as such there are a few convenient keyboard shortcuts I've picked up along the way. *[Note: All keyboard shortcuts are for the Mac version of Sublime Text 2, YMMV.]*
+I do almost all of my coding and blogging in Sublime, and as such there are a few convenient keyboard shortcuts I've picked up along the way. *[Note: All keyboard shortcuts are for the OS X version of Sublime Text 2.02, YMMV.]*

 ### 1. Command + Enter = New Line Below